A past participant on a workshop said :

 Personal Breakthrough, using Pesso Boyden

-The next Pesso Boyden day will run in Oxford on April 21st.
-It costs £75 and will run from 9.30 - 5.00.
+The next Pesso Boyden day will run in Oxford in the summer (date to be arranged).
+These days cost £75 and run from 9.30 - 5.00.
 The aim is for a small group of people to attend and build a sense of safety and trust.

 The group will be using powerful new methods to increase your sense of well being, empowerment and connection.

 Pesso Boyden uses a symbolic method to ‘create a new memory’ and form a positive experience from which we can live our lives.
 It has been shown by some neuroscience research to affect the wiring in our brains in a very positive way.